Tests and estimation strategies associated to some loss functions: Examples of -estimators and their performances

 and for all probabilities $R$ on $[0,1]$ with distribution function $F_{R}$,

 Hence, for all $i\in\{1,\ldots,n\}$

 and the result follows by averaging over $i\in\{1,\ldots,n\}$. \end{proof}

 \begin{exa} The observations $X_{1},\ldots,X_{n}$ are independent with values in $[0,1]$ but presumed to be i.i.d.\ with a common distribution close to a model $\sM\subset\sP$.
 Our aim is to estimate $\gP\et$ using the Wasserstein loss.
-The following {result, to be proven in Section~\ref{sect-pfscor2},} is a consequence of Theorem~\ref{thm-main01}.
+The following result, {which is} proven in Section~\ref{sect-pfscor2}, is a consequence of Theorem~\ref{thm-main01}.

 \begin{cor} Whatever the model $\sM$ and $\xi>0$, any W-estimator $\widehat P\in\sM$ based on the family $\sT(\ell, \sM)$ provided by Corollary~\ref{cor-wasser} satisfies, with probability at least $1-e^{-\xi}$,